 - I can get a loan.
 Well you can get a loan but here is where is gets tricky.
 Basically it is a cash market here.
 You see the price, you transfer the cash, you get the property.
 Some developers will allow you to make payments and this is helpful but in the long run you will need to pay the full amount.
 Some will ask “Can’t I get a loan in Mexico?”
 The short answer is “no” the long answer is “yes”.
 Basically it is very hard to secure a loan in Mexico.
 If you are able to get a loan the interest rates will be very high.
 This makes it highly unlikely that you will proceed with that option.
 One idea if you have a home and you are not selling it, is to look into a home equity loan an duse the money from your home country to use for real estate in Playa Del Carmen.

 After reading this article on Playa Del Carmen real estate you might like to read our HUGE Real Estate Guide that has interactive maps and many more details about buying in Playa Del Carmen.
+We also have this article on recommended real estate agents to work with in Playa you might want to read.
+We also have a good article about the Tulum real estate market and what it is like now.

 Can you think of some other misconceptions of real estate in Playa Del Carmen?
 Let us know in the comments below.